andy-twosticks/pod4/README.md

 table 'example'.
 The table has a primary key field 'id' and columns which correspond to our three attributes one, two and three.
 There is no validation or error control.

+Note that we have to require pg_interface seperately.
+I won't bother to show this in any more model examples.

 ### Interface ###